-that the Social Security benefit rules provide a positive work incentive.
+In an earlier paper (Liebman and Luttmer, 2009), we administered a survey about Social Security benefit rules to a representative sample of Americans aged 50-70.
+We found that the majority of respondents believe that their Social Security benefits increase with labor supply, i.e., that the Social Security benefit rules provide a positive work incentive.
 The magnitude of this perceived incentive varies across respondents, but people generally cite an incentive that is somewhat greater than the actual figure.
-We also surveyed people about their understanding of various provisions in the Social Security benefit rules, and found that some of these provisions (e.g., effects of delayed benefit claiming, and rules on widow benefits) are relatively well understood while others (rules on spousal benefits, provisions on which years of earnings are taken into account) are less well understood.
+We also surveyed people about their understanding of various provisions in the Social Security benefit rules, and found that some of these provisions (e.g., effects of delayed benefit claiming and rules on widow benefits) are relatively well understood while others (rules on spousal benefits and provisions on which years of earnings are taken into account) are less well understood.

 In order to achieve the potential welfare gains from improving people's understanding of the tradeoffs they face, researchers need to make progress in two areas.
 The first is in understanding the reasons for current misperceptions.
 The second is in testing interventions to discover which approaches are most effective in correcting misperceptions.
 Our current study makes three contributions in these areas.
 First, it provides further confirmation that interventions affecting people's perceptions of incentives can affect individual behavior in important policy contexts.
 Second, by measuring both the change in behavior and the change in people's perceptions it helps show how the intervention worked to change behavior.
 In some of the studies cited above, it is unclear whether behavioral changes were obtained because people better understood their choices or because they simply accepted advice of a trusted intermediary to "save more" or "work more."
 As we discuss later in the paper, the normative and policy implications of these sorts of interventions hinge critically on the mechanisms through which they have their impacts.
 Third, the study demonstrates an approach to altering perceived incentives - a combination of a mailing and an online tutorial - that is both relatively inexpensive and which allows full researcher control over the information that is provided.
 In particular, it does not rely on a caseworker-style approach in which one-on-one counseling is used to influence people.
 For many applications, the approach we demonstrate is likely to be scalable to the population level once an effective intervention is identified.
-It also removes the ambiguity over what information or message was provided to the sample member that, along with cost, is a drawback of the caseworker approach.
+Our approach also removes the ambiguity over what information or message was provided to the sample member.
+This ambiguity, along with cost, is a drawback of the caseworker approach.